HarrisonHemstreet/TIL-2023/til.md

 # 24 March 2022

 # 25 March 2022
-* add global id to drop down
+* add global id to drop down DONE
 * when the users adds a setting to the system that was not active previously, add the setitng to the main hsetting drop down
 * remove the id column DONE
 * just show value field on edit, display existing value DONE